-- 1 From the watch face, press START. - 2 Select Fish - 3 Press START > Start Fish. - 4 Press START, and select an option: - To add the catch to your fish count and save the location, select Log Catch. - To save your current location, select Save Location. - To set an interval timer, end time, or end time reminder for the activity, select Fish Timers. - To navigate back to the starting point of your activity, select Back to Start, and select an option. - To view your saved locations, select Saved Locations. - To navigate to a destination, select Navigation, and select an option. - To edit the activity settings, select Settings, and select an option (Activities and App Settings, page 11). - 5 After you complete your activity, press START, and select End Fish.
+1 From the watch face, press START.

+- 2 Select Fish. - 3 Press START > Start Fish. - 4 Press START, and select an option: - To add the catch to your fish count and save the location, select Log Catch. - To save your current location, select Save Location. - To set an interval timer, end time, or end time reminder for the activity, select Fish Timers. - To navigate back to the starting point of your activity, select Back to Start, and select an option. - To view your saved locations, select Saved Locations. - To navigate to a destination, select Navigation, and select an option. - To edit the activity settings, select Settings, and select an option (Activities and App Settings, page 22). - 5 After you complete your activity, scroll to the time of day data screen, press STOP, and select End Fish.